Conference: Economy of IP Rights: Tax Instruments Supporting Film Production and Valuation of Copyrights

 • Joanna Kotłowska - Cinema City Cinemas

-• prof. Yochanan Shachmurove – City College of New York
+• prof. Yochanan Shachmurove – NYU

 • Katarzyna Wasilewska- Institute of Finance